What do I do if I...

 Lose my Student ID Card?

-If you unfortunately lose your College ID card, it is very simple to get a replacement, just go to reprographics in the basement, fill in a form and pay £1 for the production of a new card and they will let you know when it is ready for collection.
+From the start of September 2017, the college requires all students to wear lanyards with their ID card showing.
+If you unfortunately lose your College ID card/lanyard, it is very simple to get a replacement: just go to reprographics in the basement, fill in a form and pay £1.50 for the production of a new card and a replacement lanyard.
+They will let you know when it is ready for collection.

 Take a train/bus that is often late?

-If you experience any problems concerning buses go to the Guidance Office and let them know.
-They will then make a list of the complaints received and report back to the bus company to see if these problems can be sorted.
+If you experience any problems concerning buses/trains, go to the Guidance Office and let them know.
+They will then make a list of the complaints received and report back to the bus/train companies to see if these problems can be sorted.

 Want to change courses?